jefdaj/electionguard-cardano/milestone2/mockchain-local-ipfs-parallel/README.md

 I'm making a little detour to work on it now because I suspect it will also help clarify the [smart contract](../smart-contract) design.

 The answer is... yes!
+It turns out to be pretty straightforward and works the way I expected: all containers can do a given protocol step in parallel, as long as they wait before doing the next step.
+There are some actions (for example minting channels and posting cast/spoil notices) that could also be extended outside their given step, but that's for later.

 ```
 ============================= test session starts ==============================